 There have been times when our flight was cancelled or missed a connection and there weren’t seats together.
 If it was just me and my wife traveling, we would politely ask if one of our seatmates would be kind enough to switch but if they didn’t, we certainly wouldn’t press them.
 We would just suck it up and sit apart.

 But most of the time, one of our seatmates would switch and that’s because I made sure we had something to offer.
-No one in their right mind would go from a window or an aisle seat to a middle.
-So that’s why, if I couldn’t get seats together, I would at least assign us an aisle and a window so we had some leverage and a better chance of getting someone to move.
+No one in their right mind would go from a window or an aisle seat to a middle seat.
+So that’s why, if I couldn’t get seats together, I would at least assign us an aisle and a window so we had some leverage and a better chance of enticing someone to move.